openstack/project-team-guide/doc/source/stable-branches.rst

    For code that touches code from oslo-incubator, special backporting rules apply.
 More details in `Oslo policies`_

-If the patch you're proposing will not cherry-pick cleanly, you can help by resolving the conflicts yourself and proposing the resulting patch.
-Please keep Conflicts lines in the commit message to help reviewers!
 You can use `git-review`_ to propose a change to the hypothetical stable branch with:

 .. code-block:: bash